 Latest fertility law news

 The case of Y v A Healthcare NHS Trust & The HFEA & Z (by his litigation friend, The Official Solicitor) EWCOP 18 marks a legal first.
 In a groundbreaking judgment, the wife’s specialist fertility law team at Vardags won a unique legal ruling from The Court of Protection to extract and store sperm from her dying husband for her posthumous use in treatment.
-The husband and wife were in the early stages of fertility treatment when he was involved in an accident that caused a...
+The husband and wife were in the early stages of fertility treatment when he was involved in an accident...
 Read More